wblachut/wblachut/README.md

-### Welcome!
-I'm Wojtek,
+### Hello there 🙏🏻 !

-⚡ I'm looking for my 1st full-time job as junior front-end/web developer!
+⚡ I'm looking for my first full-time job as junior front-end/web developer!

 🌱 Skills I want to aquire in near future
 * Firebase